xudxud/AfterEffects-tracking-data-to-Blender/README.md

 2. **Check the Collections:**
    - In the Blender scene, you will find a new collection named "Comp from AE" containing the imported camera and its hierarchy.
-   - If null objects were imported, they will be in a nested collection named "Track Points" within "Comp from AE".
+   - If track points were imported, they will be in a nested collection named "Track Points".

 ---